In this article

 It is likely that there is a vicious cycle between insomnia leading to more drinking and worsening sleep quality.

 With decreasing sleep quality and lack of sleep, other health issues can arise such as depression, mood swings, and weight gain

 Another 2013 study found those who drink heavily experience higher rates of sleep issues.

-One of the most common sleep-related conditions is obstructive sleep apnea (OSA), and is often seen in those who snore during sleep.
+One of the most common sleep-related conditions is obstructive sleep apnea (OSA)

 Here are six tips for better sleep after drinking alcohol: